SerJosh/a-fighting-chance/README.md

 ### General

-- The website has been designed from a mobile first perspective.
+- This game has been designed from a mobile first perspective.

 - Responsive design across all device sizes.